klau55/clicker-mobile-app/README.md

 # Boxing Clicker App

-A fullstack mobile application for tracking boxing taps with a leaderboard system.
+A fullstack mobile application - clicker game in kickboxing styling with a leaderboard system.

 ## Overview

-Boxing Clicker is an interactive mobile application designed for boxing enthusiasts to track their training progress.
-Users can register an account, perform various boxing moves (punch, right punch, kick), and track their progress on a global leaderboard.
-The app offers an engaging experience with animations, sound effects, and real-time tap counting.
+Boxing Clicker is an interactive mobile application with real-time tap counting.
+Basically the game is a clicker-type game in kickboxing setting.

 The app features a clean, intuitive interface with both light and dark mode support.
-Users can view their ranking among other players and track their personal statistics.
+Users can view their ranking among other players.
 The backend provides secure authentication and persistent data storage, ensuring users can track their progress over time.

 ### Features